 Tips and tricks

-- You don’t want a steam on your lens, because as soon as you will take camera from warm environment outside where is cold I could bet there will be steam on front lens element,- cool down your gear before start shooting.
+- You don’t want steam on your lens, because as soon as you will take the camera from the warm environment outside where is cold I could bet there will be steam on the front lens element,- cool down your gear before start shooting.

 - Use warm gloves.
 I personally like this type.